undergrad-partner-school

 The student-to-faculty or student-to-professor ratio is the number of students compared to the number of professors at a school.

-According to the most recent data, the student-faculty ratio at Johns Hopkins University was 6:1: that means 6 students per one teacher, which is considered a good ratio.
+In 2025, this ratio at Johns Hopkins University was 6:1.
+That means that there were 6 times more students than teachers at this school.
 This school has recently reported to have 1,646 faculty members.
-This number included 887 men and 759 women.
+This number included 887 male and 759 female faculty members.

 Student Population Diversity Graph